 A few weeks before the 2016 Presidential election, Stanford Russian history Ph.D.
-Dr. Christopher Stroop wrote an article, “After the Trump Tapes: Evangelical Authoritarianism Revisited.”
-In it, he shared his concerns about what he saw was a powerful group of people publicly defined as white evangelical Christians who were supporting Trump and who exhibited the characteristics of an authoritarian movement.
+Dr. Chrissy Stroop wrote an article, “After the Trump Tapes: Evangelical Authoritarianism Revisited.”
+In it, she shared his concerns about what she saw was a powerful group of people publicly defined as white evangelical Christians who were supporting Trump and who exhibited the characteristics of an authoritarian movement.
 While many might not identify with the term Dominionism directly–the belief that Christians should take over America and the world and make it Christian in a very narrow way–they were Christian nationalists pursuing a de facto, and sometimes explicit, Dominionist politics.
 The majority of white evangelicals appear to wish to create a theocracy and abolish the separation of Church and State, something the founders of our country explicitly wish to make sure did not happen.

 We are now in the longest government shutdown in U.S. history at the instruction of Donald Trump over his insistence of Congress grant billions of dollars to build a “Wall.”
 Trump even did a national speech from the Oval Office and described what experts say is a fake crisis, ignored many facts and actually told lies.
 However, polls estimate some 38% of Americans still believe in his leadership, despite many indictments being issued regarding Russian involvement with his election.
 The vast majority of white evangelicals appear to be blindly faithful to the belief that Donald Trump is God’s man and is being used to do Divine work.
-I was fortunate to arrange an interview with Chris Stroop which I wish to share.
-I found him extremely intelligent, articulate, and knowledgeable.
+I was fortunate to arrange an interview with Chrissy Stroop which I wish to share.
+I found her to be extremely intelligent, articulate, and knowledgeable.
 I wanted to know about the movement called Exvangelicals and how it interfaced with my 40 plus years of working with people involved in destructive cult groups.

 Chris Stroop wrote in Rewire News December 26, 2018, that: